nait-dmit/styleguides/js/execution-context.md

 window.localString; // yields 'foo'
 ```

-For this reason, **it is extremely important to precede any and all variable declarations with `var` to explicitly define the variables intended scope.**
+For this reason, **it is extremely important to precede any and all variable declarations with `var` to explicitly define the variable's intended scope.**

-This also helps prevent namespace collisions in the global context as well.
-Required global objects are still available within the IIFE and can even be passed as arguments to, which allows you to rename them as parameters within the IIFE.
+Using and IIFE also helps to prevent namespace collisions in the global context.
+Required global objects are still available within the IIFE, but they could be passed as arguments as well, which allows you to define them as parameters with whatever names you like.

 The following demonstrates how to pass global arguments to an IIFE: